Skip to content

 The pitch

-PrexorCloud replaces that with a single control plane:
+PrexorCloud replaces that with one control plane:

 Architecture, in one diagram